j4ym0/pia-qbittorrent-docker/README.md

 ## Port Forwarding

-Enable with `-e PORT_FORWARDING=true`.
+**Enabled by default** (`PORT_FORWARDING=true`).
 On startup a port is requested from PIA, opened in the firewall, and set in qBittorrent automatically.

 - Port is assigned randomly by PIA — you cannot specify one
 - Port is valid for up to 2 months
 - Container refreshes the port binding every 10 minutes to keep it alive
+- **If your region doesn't support port forwarding (e.g. all US regions), the container logs a warning and keeps running without it** — it no longer crashes.
+Pick a [supported region](#pia-regions) to use it.
 - If the container restarts too frequently (20+ times in 30 mins) you may hit PIA's rate limit — stop the container and wait 1 hour

 ---